 If you want to try and reverse your developing cavity with fluoride, it may be best to seek a fluoride treatment with your professional dentist.

-enamel damage to prevent decay and reverse early decay.
+This is a simple treatment in which your dentist will apply a fluoride solution on your teeth.
+Fluoride treatments help many people to avoid cavities and may be helpful in reversing your enamel damage to prevent decay and reverse early decay.
 Your dentist can let you know if your smile would benefit from a fluoride treatment and discuss the procedure with you during your appointment.